joseolasa/Module-4-challenge/README.md

 # Whale Analysis
 ## Summary
+This was the Module-4-challenge assignment for the my FinTech boot camp

 This analysis is a quick portfolio comparison done in python Jupyter Notebooks.
 All data was pulled in using CSV files.
-The analysis takes a look at performance between the 2015 -2019 timeframe
+The analysis takes a look at performance between the 2015 -2019 timeframe.

 ### The "Whales."
 The whales are Soros Fund, Tiger Global , Berkshire Hathaway, and Paulson & Co